Investing in Multifamily Real Estate

 - As home values continue to rise, many would-be owners will be priced out, and demand for multifamily housing should remain strong.

-The Consumer Price Index (CPI) has increased 5.4% since September 2020.
-This may sound concerning, but what does it actually mean for multifamily real estate investing?
+As of this writing, inflation is at a 40-year high.1 This may sound concerning, but what does it actually mean for multifamily real estate investing?

 While office, industrial and retail properties typically have only one or a small handful of tenants locked into long-term leases, multifamily properties often have dozens or even hundreds of individual rental agreements (1 for every unit) averaging 1-year in term, with tenants turning over on a rolling basis.
 This arrangement provides downside-protection by minimizing vacancy exposure during economic downturns.
 On the other hand, consistent turnover of leases in a multifamily property allows management to gradually ratchet up average rents in accordance with prevailing market rates and commensurate with the rate of inflation.